CommonSenseMachines/3devals/README.md

 # Evaluation framework for 3D generative AI

-Evals in 3D generative AI are broken.
-Let's fix it.
+Evaluations in 3D generative AI are broken.
+Let's fix them.
+In these evaluations, we assess images from realistic settings, including single objects, scenes and kits.

 ## Overview